golangci-lint

 • If using CGO, ensure all require system libraries are installed.

-Why running with --fast is slow on the first run
+Why running with --fast is slow on the first run?

 Because the first run caches type information.
 All subsequent runs will be fast.
 Usually this options is used during development on local machine and compilation was already performed.